0xcasuwu/boiler/memory-bank/test-updates.md

    - Many unused imports and variables could be cleaned up
    - This could be addressed with `cargo fix --lib -p yield-vault --tests`

+4. **Network Integration**
+   - "Scriptpubkey" errors with Deposit and GetBalanceOf operations
+   - Need proper address format and parameter encoding for OylNet

 ## Test Success Status

 Currently: